schochastics/Rokemon/README.md

 Themes
 ======

-The package includes several themes to style your ggplots.
+The package includes several themes for ggplot.

 Theme Rocket
 ------------